lupapiste/lupapiste/docs/message-queue-intro.md

 By default Artemis server is provisioned with "auto-create" set to true.
 This means it will auto-create queue, when message is sent to it.
 This is good for dynamic queues.
 On the contrary, also "auto-delete" feature is set to true by default.
 This means queue is deleted from broker when there are 0 consumers and 0 messages.
 In general this is fine too.

-It seems it's not possible to retain dynamically created queues between server restarts.
+~~It seems it's not possible to retain dynamically created queues between server restarts.
 When server is restarted, client consumers don't receive messages anymore to queues they subscribed.
-Instead an exception is raised on server side when consumer re-connects to it with message "Queue X does not exists".
-This might be a bug in Artemis TODO.
+Instead an exception is raised on server side when consumer re-connects to it with message "Queue X does not exists".~~ This might be a bug in Artemis UPDATE: yes it's a bug: https://issues.apache.org/jira/browse/ARTEMIS-1818.

 Read more about config possibilities from [Artemis documentation](https://activemq.apache.org/artemis/docs/latest/address-model.html#automatic-addressqueue-management).